 1953 Wouldn't you just guess that My Sister Eileen moved into a Wonderful Town?
 Based on Ruth McKenney's short stories, the musical comedy stars Rosalind Russell.
 The book is by Joseph Fields and Jerome Chodorov, with a score by Leonard Bernstein, and lyrics provided by Betty Comden and Adolph Green.
 There are 559 performances and it wins the Tony Award for Best Musical.

-1973 With the foundation of Ingmar Bergman's film, "Smiles of a Summer Night," A Little Night Music fills the air of the Shubert Theatre.
-The latter is provided by Stephen Sondheim along with the lyrics.
-Glynis Johns, Len Cariou, and Hermione Gingold star in this Hal Prince & Hugh Wheeler show.
-It will go on to win the Tony Award for Best Musical, and have a run of 601 performances.
+1973 With the foundation of Ingmar Bergman's film Smiles of a Summer Night, A Little Night Music fills the air of the Shubert Theatre.
+The latter is provided by Stephen Sondheim along with the lyrics, with a book by Hugh Wheeler.
+Glynis Johns, Len Cariou, and Hermione Gingold star in the Hal Prince production.
+It wins the Tony Award for Best Musical, and runs 601 performances.

 1999 One of Harold Pinter's earliest works, The Hothouse, opens at Atlantic Theater Company.
 A nameless government institution and its sometimes bumbling, sometimes sinister bureaucrats are the subject of the comedic revival.
 Starring are several of the Atlantic Theater Company members, Kate Blumberg, Larry Bryggman, and Jordan Lage, and guest artists Patrick Breen, Stephen Mendillo, and Liam O'Brien.
 Founding company member Karen Kohlhaas stages.